 Ammunition Depot is your trusted destination when shopping for 308 Ammo.
 View our extensive selection of Bulk 308 / 7.62 Ammo and 308 / 7.62x51 Magazines from the manufacturers you trust.
 Learn More

-Both the 308 and 7.62x51 are considered the standard hunting caliber throughout the United States and are widely used for target shooting, police, military, and personal protection applications globally.
+With good power and range, the 308 and 7.62x51 are considered the standard hunting caliber throughout the United States and are known for their power, range, for being lightweight, and easy to handle.

-Although very similar to the military 7.62×51 NATO specifications, the 308 cartridge is not identical and special considerations may apply when mixing the two cartridges.
-Their interchange is, however, considered safe by the Sporting Arms and Ammunition Manufacturers Institute (SAAMI).
+Although very similar to the military 7.62×51 NATO specifications, the 308 cartridge is not identical and special considerations may apply when comparing the two cartridges.
+The most important thing to note is that modern 308 Winchester firearms can safely chamber and fire 7.62x51, but not the other way around.

 Since their initial production over 65 years ago, 308 Ammo and 7.62x51 Ammo have had many different name variations.
 Some of the most common include: